msesia/i-modelx/genetic_applications/simulation_files_description.md

-# Description of simulation files #
+# Reproducing the genetic simulation results

+## Step 1: Run simulations

 All simulations can be run using the functions provided in **batch_scripts/julia_functions_sim**.
-This allows to reproduce all simulation results.
+This allows to reproduce all simulation results from section 3.2 and appendix A6.
 Each function in *batch_scripts/julia_functions_sim* runs one method (aLKF, global-KF, LKF-naive, LKF_split, Fixed-LKF, uw-aLKF - see section 3 for further details).

 The files used in these functions are: